adobe/aio-lib-template-validation/README.md

 ```bash
 $ tv run-checks <packageUrl>
 ```
-This will execute all checks on App Builder template given NPM package URL.
+This will execute all checks on App Builder template given NPM package URL and output the results.
+You can add `--json` or `-j` option to output results in JSON format.

 ## Installation as a library
 If you want to use this package as a library within your project, run: